WHAT ARE AQUATIC MACROINVERTEBRATES?

 pH- Dumping of industrial pollutants and runoff from mining activities can lower pH (making water more acidic).
 Low pH can weaken shells and exoskeletons and kill macroinvertebrates.

-Removal of riparian vegetation- this takes away macroinvertebrates' food source and important breeding grounds.
+Removal of riparian vegetation- this takes away important food sources and breeding grounds for macroinvertebrates.

 Learn more about limiting human impacts: Protect Your Water.